Clitheroe railway station: Services

 All train services are operated by Northern Trains.
 There is generally an hourly service daily from Clitheroe to via Blackburn and Manchester Victoria with some extra trains during weekday peak hours.

-Northern used to operate a variety of train types on the route, but now only operates a variety of Sprinter trains, usually Class 150 and Class 156 units.

 For much of 2017 and 2018, Saturday and Sunday services to Manchester were either partially replaced by buses south of Bolton or diverted via and while the Manchester to Preston Line was closed for electrification work.

 On Sundays, one or two trains operated from Preston along the Ribble Valley Line via Clitheroe to Hellifield and onwards towards via the Settle-Carlisle Line.
 This improves on the previous service that only ran in the summer.
-The Dales Rail service was suspended from the winter 2022 timetable change.

-Since June 2024 Northern has run an amended service, operating Saturdays only.
-This sees two return trips from Rochdale to Ribblehead via Manchester Victoria, Bolton and Clitheroe.
-This is branded as the Yorkshire Dales Explorer rather than Dales Rail.
+The Dales Rail service was suspended from the winter 2022 timetable change, but since June 2024 Northern has run an amended service, operating on Saturdays only.
+This service, branded as the "Yorkshire Dales Explorer", sees two return trips from Rochdale to Ribblehead via Manchester Victoria, Bolton and Clitheroe.

-Due to overcrowding at certain times, there are plans from the Department for Transport to increase services from 1 tph to 2 tph; however, the funding for this may not be available.

-The old station building, now converted into the Platform Gallery.

-A view of platform 2 from the Platform Gallery.

-A view of the old goods depot, now Booths supermarket.